srinikhil-07/Nikhil0487.github.io/_posts/2020-06-04-ipados-as-dev-device1.markdown

 ---
-title: Can iPadOS Replace macOS As A Primary Development Device
+title: Can iPadOS Be Made To Equal/Replace macOS
 layout: post
 categories: apple devices
 ---